Tracing Pomeroy Connections

 Annie Pomeroy and I have collaborated over many hours on this man, and have found this to be a very long, complicated story.

-The records reveal that Richard Pomeroy, who held lands in Clapton in Gordano etc, , Somerset was the 2nd son and eventual heir of Thomas Pomeroy and Agnes, nee Kelloway, of Bowden at Totnes.
+The records reveal that Richard Pomeroy, in addition to the Devon properties inherited from his father and mother, held lands in Clapton in Gordano etc, in Somersetshire.
+Richard was the 2nd son and eventual heir of Thomas Pomeroy and Agnes, of Bowden at Totnes.
 He lived between 1492 and 1575.

-What complicated the search for this man was the place he had been given by Powley, (page 81), in which he was made the grandson of Thomas and Agnes Pomeroy.
-(Henry Pomeroy, Esquire and Anne Raleigh.)
+What complicated the search for this man was the place he had been given by Powley, (page 81), in which he was listed as the grandson of Thomas and Agnes Pomeroy.

 “HENRY, the son and heir, was aged 12 at his father’s death.
 (IPM.Henry VII, I. 398)